core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ## Successful KUDOS Execution Completed using two Request Messages

-Both peers independently initiate KUDOS and exchange two request messages that ultimately result in the the same CTX_NEW.
+Both peers independently initiate KUDOS and exchange two request messages that ultimately result in the same CTX_NEW.

 ~~~~~~~~~~~ aasvg